andrewjamesford/andrewford-co-nz-11ty/content/pages/privacy.md

 ## TLDR;

-No _tracking_, no _ads_, all opinions on this website are my own and use this site at _your own risk_.
+Some _tracking_, no _ads_, all opinions on this website are my own and use this site at _your own risk_.

 ## Slightly Longer Privacy Policy